Celebrating self-expression as a basic human right essential for the

 - 1982 Permit fee raised to $5

-- 1984-1986 Beverly Woods arrested for playing hammered dulcimer in Harvard Square.
+- 1984-1986 Beverly Woods threaten with arrest for playing hammered dulcimer in Harvard Square.
 New Red Line construction eliminates traffic triangle and creates new pedestrian areas.
 Letters and draft of new ordinance sent to the city is ignored.

 - "Street Fight: Street Performers take on restrictive city ordinances" by Jean Riesman, The Cambridge TAB, June 17, 1986